Online evaluations in AI Configs

 Configure provider credentials

-Online evaluations use your configured model provider credentials.
-Make sure your organization has connected providers such as OpenAI or Anthropic before installing judges.
+Online evaluations use your existing AI model provider credentials.
+Before you enable the built-in judges, make sure your organization has connected a supported provider, such as OpenAI or Anthropic.

 To attach a judge to a variation:

-2. Click the name of the AI Config you want to edit.
+Click the name of the Completion AI Config you want to edit.

-5. In the Judges section, click + Attach judges.
+In the “Judges” section, click + Attach judges.

 Attached judges remain connected to the variation until you remove them.